Sathyaseelan-Geo-Spatial-Lab/NRLP/README.md

 #6.
 Advanced usage: changing model simulation parameters

-In this section, you will learn to:
+This section covers:
-(a)	Build a user-defined subset of link canals,
+* Building a user-defined subset of link canals,
-(b)	Print different nodes to the output files,
+* Printing different nodes to the output files,
-(c)	Change the operating specifications of the dams and link canals, and create new dams and/or link canals, including linking new rivers together.
+* Changing the operating specifications of the dams and link canals, and create new dams and/or link canals, including linking new rivers together.

 ##Building a user-defined subset of link canals